Fall Camp: October 13-14, 2018

-Parents and Legal Guardians: To add your child to the Shannon’s Hope Camp’s waiting list or to register your child for the Stepping Stones Program please contact Sarah Eadon at Sarah@BridgesSC.org for the application and further instructions.
+Parents and Legal Guardians: To add your child to the Shannon’s Hope Camp’s waiting list or to register your child for the Stepping Stones Program please contact Nicole Garcia at Nicole@BridgesSC.org for the application and further instructions.

 Shannon’s Hope is an initiative of Bridges.
-A therapeutic weekend camp, Shannon’s Hope targets children ages 6-15 who have experienced the death of a loved one.
+Shannon’s Hope, a weekend bereavement camp, serves children ages 6-15 who have experienced the death of a loved one.
 Shannon Heisler was the inspiration for the camp, which began in August 1989.
 The courage and hope demonstrated by this 16-year-old hospice patient, who died in November of 1988, were the driving forces behind the development of Shannon’s Hope.

 What is Shannon’s Hope Camp?

 Shannon’s Hope is a weekend grief camp for children who live in the local Charleston Tricounty area.
-The overnight camp seeks to help children & youth ages 6-15 who have experienced a significant loss of a loved one and are willing for support.
+The overnight camp seeks to help children & youth ages 6-15 who have experienced a significant loss of a loved one.

 What happens at camp?